TimITSolutions/federation_environment_getting_started/README.md

 Exporting the code via ```git``` might seem like unnecessary work, but ensures that the format is correct and the command will work on any platform (Windows, Linux, MacOS).

 ## Running our sample code
+We provide 3 sample scripts which you can refer to while preparing your code:
+(1) Simple code on iris dataset
+(2) Case-level breast cancer model, ResNet34, that works on CLaM dataset (3) Case-level breast cancer model, ES-Att-Side, that works on CLaM dataset

 1. Clone the repository: https://github.com/ShreyasiPathak/case-level-breast-cancer-data-access
 2.